royal-lang/rl/README.md

 Code should be able to be generated at compile-time but also executed as well.

 This is solved in some languages but often comes with limitations.
-Bausslang aims to have no restrictions on IO etc. allowing reading/writing files at compile-time etc.
+Royal aims to have no restrictions on IO etc. allowing reading/writing files at compile-time etc.

 Being able to perform IO at compile-time is useful for ex. webservers to implement compile-time view generations etc.

-The below code is okay in Bausslang but most languages with CTFE would rejected it because it performs IO.
+The below code is okay in Royal but most languages with CTFE would rejected it because it performs IO.

 ```d
 var directory = openDir("views", DirectoryMode.deep);